conversejs/converse.js/docs/source/developer_api.rst

 The **archive** grouping
 ------------------------

-Converse.js supports the *Message Archive Management* (`XEP-0313 <https://xmpp.org/extensions/xep-0313.html>`_) protocol,
-through which it is able to query an XMPP server for archived messages.
+Converse supports the *Message Archive Management* (`XEP-0313 <https://xmpp.org/extensions/xep-0313.html>`_) protocol, through which it is able to query an XMPP server for archived messages.